iNavFlight/inav/docs/development/Cmake usage.md

 ## Introduction

-This guide documents inav usage of the `cmake` build tool.
+This guide documents INAV usage of the `cmake` build tool.

 ## Target Defintion